Source: Campaign page

-In 2010, Delegate Gilbert was appointed to be Deputy Majority Leader of the House of Delegates.
-Delegate Gilbert is a member of the Courts of Justice Committee, the Militia Police and Public Safety Committee, and serves as the Chairman of the House General Laws Committee.
-He also serves on the Virginia State Crime Commission, which helps to study and direct polices on public safety throughout Virginia.
-He also serves on the Board of Directors of the Virginia YMCA.
+Delegate Todd Gilbert represents the 15th district in the Virginia House of Delegates; it includes all of Page and Shenandoah Counties and portions of Warren and Rockingham Counties.
+He was first elected to the House in 2005.
+In 2018, Delegate Gilbert was elected Majority Leader of the House of Delegates.
+Delegate Gilbert is a member of the Courts of Justice Committee, the Rules Committee, and serves as the Vice-Chairman of the House General Laws Committee.
+He also serves on the Virginia State Crime Commission, which helps to study and direct polices on public safety throughout Virginia and he is the Chairman of the House Criminal Law Subcommittee.

 Delegate Gilbert has received numerous awards and distinctions during his tenure in the House of Delegates including the Virginia YMCA’s “Service to Youth Award” for his annual work with their Model General Assembly in Richmond.
 In 2013, he was named the Family Foundation’s “Legislator of the Year” for his work in promoting family values and religious freedom in Virginia.
 The Virginia Association of Commonwealth’s Attorneys also awarded Gilbert their inaugural “Champion of Justice Award” for his extensive work in public safety policy.
 Both the Virginia Association of Chiefs of Police and the Virginia State Police Association have honored Gilbert with their “Legislator of the Year” Award.
 The American Conservative Union also named him a “Defender of Liberty” for his 100% conservative voting record during the legislative session.
-Finally, in 2012, Gilbert was named a “Champion of Free Enterprise” by the Virginia Chamber of Commerce for his 100% pro-business voting record during the 2012 General Assembly session.
-In 2013, he was awarded the Chamber’s “Advocate in Legal Reform Award” for his work to help end frivolous lawsuits.
+Finally, in 2017, Gilbert was named a “Legislator of the Year” by the Virginia Chamber of Commerce for his years of work as a pro-business leader.

 Prior to his election to the House of Delegates, Delegate Gilbert began his career as a full-time prosecutor.
 His first job was with the Office of the Commonwealth’s Attorney for the City of Lynchburg, where he was a member of the Violent Crime Prosecution Team.
 In 1999, he was fortunate to be able to return home and work in the Office of the Commonwealth’s Attorney for Shenandoah County for six years where he was lead prosecutor in a number of major cases.
 After his election to the House, Gilbert worked for several years as a prosecutor in both the Warren County and Frederick County Commonwealth’s Attorneys Offices.
 He has taught the art of trial advocacy to fellow prosecutors at the Commonwealth’s Attorneys’ annual trial advocacy school.
 Taking advantage of his experience in Virginia’s criminal justice system, Gilbert’s primary legislative focus is public safety.